• Skip to main content

 • wo – を : a case particle used to make the object word in a sentence.
 In the example, this is used after “sanpo” to make the object in the sentence.

-• shi – し : one conjugation of the verb, “suru”, which means ‘to do’, ‘to perform’, or such in Japanese.
+• shi – し : one conjugation of the verb, “suru”, which means ‘to do’ or ‘to perform’ in Japanese.
 In the example, it has been conjugated for the better connection with its following word.

 This is another typical usage of “mori”.
-In this example, it works together with the case particle, “de”, to say where the speaker had the walk.
-“Sanpo wo shi ta” is a commonly-used expression meaning ‘to have done a walk’ in Japanese, but often translated into English as ‘to have had a walk’.
-It’s worth knowing, I think.
+In this example, it works together with the case particle, “de”, to say where the speakers had the walk.
+“Sanpo wo shi ta” is a commonly-used phrase which literally means ‘to have done a walk’ in Japanese.
+It is often translated into English as ‘to have had a walk’, though.

 Summary